 While the quality of care is excellent, getting there could be a problem if you live far away.

-In Costa Rica, don't expect to dial 911 and have emergency services there within a few minutes...not going to happen.
+In Costa Rica, while you can dial 911, don't expect to have emergency services there within a few minutes such as in the United States or Canada...not going to happen.
 One night, We were right behind a bad accident and the ambulance didn't arrive for 45 minutes.

 If you have a major medical condition, and are looking to relocate to Costa Rica, you are going to want to live very close to a major hospital, most likely in and around San Jose.

-In discussing with locals and others who have been here for awhile, Caja is great for prescriptions and minor ailments, but for anything major, the wait time could be long and the quality of care not as good as the Costa Rica private healthcare system.
+In discussing with locals and others who have been here for awhile, CAJA is great for prescriptions and minor ailments, but for anything major, the wait time could be long and the quality of care not as good as the private healthcare system in Costa Rica.

 We have used the private healthcare systems a few times and have been very impressed by the results.

 Most medicines cost more in Costa Rica than in the United States.
 However, in many cases, due to the more relaxed lifestyle, healthier food and increased exercise, you may find that you don't need that blood pressure or cholesterol medicines.
-Once you are able to join CAJA, all medicine is free.
+Once you are able to join CAJA, all medicines are free.